 3. Can Outsourcing Cybersecurity Make Our Organization More Resilient?

-Realizing that ensuring sufficient protection against the latest and most dangerous cyber threats while focusing on core business activities is challenging, a growing number of organizations are outsourcing their cybersecurity to third parties.
+Realizing that ensuring that there’s sufficient protection against the latest and most dangerous cyber threats while focusing on core business activities is a challenging feat, a growing number of organizations are outsourcing their cybersecurity to third parties.

 Small Business Cybersecurity Cost Guide